sunday-mamuyowi-onojaife/iu_model_to_production/README.md

 Anomaly Detection Model: A logistic regression model to classify normal and abnormal readings.

+Anomaly Detector RESTful API: The API, built using FastAPI, processes incoming sensor data and provides a real-time anomaly prediction.

 Decision Support System: A frontend interface for user input and real-time anomaly feedback.

 Data Generation